haroonawanofficial/haroonawanofficial/README.md

-# 👋 Hi, I’m Haroon Ahmad Awan
+# 👋 Hi, I’m Haroon Ahmad Awan and below is my work with my team and I alone.

+- What these tool are not in Kali/ParrotOS others, beacuse you might not know, those or any offensive distribution has rule, they need to follow, it is called 'ETHICAL', below the information and the poc and the tools break that, so it's almost impossible to get them into any distribution.

 ---